 Tailor your test prep.
 Traditionally, it has been recommended that students enroll in test prep programs.
 Not only do these programs focus on all of the individual subjects, but also on techniques and strategies for test-taking (things like time management, coming back to the hard questions, etc).
 These new changes allow us to tailor our test prep programs to specific subjects, test taking strategies, and students.
 This means that students will be able to prepare for retakes in a way that works for them and focus only on the subjects they want to improve.

 Our tutors are ready to help!
 All of the tutors we work with are knowledgeable in test preparation skills and subject mastery.
 If your student plans to take the ACT , then now is the perfect time to start practicing!
 Our tutors are experts in designing individualized instructional plans to fit each students unique needs and learning style.
-Working with a private, in-home test prep tutor is one of the best ways to identify a student’s learning gaps and start filling those cracks.
+Working with a private, in-home and online test prep tutor is one of the best ways to identify a student’s learning gaps and start filling those cracks.